DriveAction: A Benchmark for Exploring Human-like Driving Decisions in VLA Models: DriveAction

 \subsection{Action-Rooted Tree-Structured Evaluation}

-To establish an evaluation framework that closely mirrors real-world driving decision processes and systematically assesses autonomous driving models across the entire decision-making pipeline, we propose an action-rooted, tree-structured evaluation architecture in DriveAction.
-By adopting an action-rooted hierarchical design anchored in action decisions, this framework dynamically maps complex driving actions to the required vision and language tasks.
-Through the integration of rich contextual scenario information, it ensures that model decisions are made within a complete and realistic environment.
-Furthermore, the evaluation system is designed to be highly flexible, supporting both comprehensive V-L-A assessment and task-specific evaluation, and thus accommodates a wide range of model capabilities and evaluation needs.
+To establish an evaluation framework that systematically evaluates models across the full spectrum of real-world driving decisions, we propose an action-rooted, tree-structured evaluation architecture in DriveAction, which dynamically maps complex driving actions to the required vision and language tasks.
+The integration of rich contextual information ensures that decisions are made within a complete and realistic environment, and the highly flexible evaluation system supports both comprehensive V-L-A evaluation and task-specific evaluation.